Skip to main content

 Beginning Thursday, April 16, 2026

-For the first time in over 15 years, The Port of Philadelphia on the Delaware River will be back open to a major cruise line.
+For the first time in over 15 years, the Port of Philadelphia on the Delaware River will be back open to a major cruise line.

 Come 2026, the port welcomes two Norwegian Cruise Line ships for new routes steaming across the sea from Philly to nearby and international destinations and back, including Bermuda and Canada.